hkh4n/go-i2p-testnet/README.md

    - [ ] i2p java router node

 ## Verbosity ##
-Logging can be enabled and configured using the DEBUG_I2P environment variable.
+Logging can be enabled and configured using the DEBUG_TESTNET environment variable.
 By default, logging is disabled.

 There are three available log levels: